Online / Internet Security

 Unique ID and Password

-In order to access your accounts online, you must enter a unique NetTeller ID and Password.
+In order to access your accounts online, you must enter a unique User ID and Password.
 We strongly recommend that you choose a Password that you can remember (without writing it down) but does not use information that can be easily guessed by someone.
-Avoid the use of birthdays, children's names, etc. Do not reveal your NetTeller ID or Password to anyone.
+Avoid the use of birthdays, children's names, etc. Do not reveal your User ID or Password to anyone.

 Three (3) strikes and you're out